Last Updated on July 11, 2023

 Note that the nails are just below the tar line.
-Keep your nails on either side of the gap and away from the middle of each individual shingle so that the gap in the shingle above doesn’t expose the nail head.
+Keep your nails on either side of the gap.
+You want them away from the middle of each individual shingle.
+That ensures the gap in the shingle above doesn’t expose the nail head underneath.
 Here is a visual example of what you don’t want:

 For architectural or dimensional shingles, the nailing pattern would look something like this:

-With architectural shingles you don’t have to worry about nails poking through the gaps (since, unlike with 3-tab shingles, there are none).
-As a result, the idea is simply to space out the nails evenly across the width of the shingle, being sure to keep around 1-inch in from the sides and ensure the nails don’t interfere with the tar line or appear below the level of the shingle which will rest on top of the nails.
+With architectural shingles, you don’t have to worry about nails poking through the gaps.
+Unlike 3-tab shingles, they use an architectural layer atop a solid layer so no gaps exist.
+As a result, you simply space out the nails evenly across the width of the shingle.
+Be sure to keep around 1-inch in from the sides and keep the nails just below the tar line.
+You also don’t want any nails to appear below the level of the shingle that rests on top of the nails.

-Some roofing coil nailers have an adjustable shingle guide which automatically sets the position of the nail with respect to the bottom of the shingle.
-This is extremely handy, though after a while it is likely that you will find yourself, guide-free, nailing away quickly and accurately once you’ve done a couple of rows.
+Some roofing coil nailers have an adjustable shingle guide.
+This lets you automatically set the position of the nail with respect to the bottom of the shingle.
+This is extremely handy, though after a while you will likely find yourself, guide-free, nailing away quickly and accurately once you’ve done a couple of rows.

 We recommend a 6 nail pattern regardless of whether or not you live in a high-wind area.
-It simply doesn’t take all that much more effort (if you use a roofing nailer) and the cost certainly isn’t much more either.
-Take into account the hassle associated with any kind of early roofing material failure and you’ll probably agree that a little extra time and money spent up front can save a lot of hassle down the road.
+It simply doesn’t take all that much more effort.
+Most people use pneumatic roofing nailers, so adding n extra couple of hits takes little effort.
+The cost certainly isn’t much more either.
+Take into account the hassle associated with any kind of early roofing material failure, and you’ll probably agree that a little extra time and money spent up front can save a lot of hassle down the road.